ATLFlight/ATLFlightDocs/UserGuide.md

 Once the system has powered up, the transmitter joysticks and switches may be used to control and operate the UAV (including arm, disarm, pitch, yaw, roll, altitude, and navigation).
 Consult your flight stack software documentation for details on operating the UAV using the transmitter in various modes of operation.
 (For PX4, see https://pixhawk.org/peripherals/radio-control/start and http://px4.io/docs/px4-autopilot/flying).

+## aDSP SDK
+The SDK includes the ```qcom_flight_controller_hexagon_sdk_add_on.zip``` file which is the Qualcomm Hexagon SDK add-on for the flight controller.
+Refer to the following link for the general Hexagon Digital Signal Process (DSP) SDK development guide: https://developer.qualcomm.com/software/hexagon-dsp-sdk.
+### aDSP/Hexagon developer guide
+Refer to the file docs/index.html in the Hexagon SDK available from https://developer.qualcomm.com/software/hexagon-dsp-sdk/tools.
+### DSP abstraction layer API
+The DSP abstraction layer (DSPAL) provides a standard interface for porting code to the application digital signal processor (aDSP) (Hexagon) processor.
+The DSPAL code and more information is available [here](DSPAL.md) and [here](https://github.com/ATLFlight/dspal).

-## Device path to hardware port mapping and run-time configuration
+## Device path to hardware port mapping and runtime configuration
 ### Overview
 The APQ8074 has 12 BLSP ports, each of which can be configured as serial peripheral interface (SPI), inter-integrated circuit (I2C), or universal asynchronous receiver transmitter (UART), etc. These ports are shared between the aDSP and the apps processor.
 To isolate the BAM low-speed peripheral (BLSP) port usage between the two subsystems, we can define BLSP port allocation in the TrustZone (TZ) module.
 Subsystems that access BLSP ports not owned by them result in a system crash.
 In DspAL, we provide a device path to hardware mapping in the following manner: